ircv3/ircv3-specifications/extensions/metadata.md

 be restricted to the ranges `A-Z`, `a-z`, `0-9`, and `_./:-` and are case-insensitive.
 Key names MUST NOT start with a colon (`:`).
 They follow [the same rules as message tag names](../extensions/message-tags.html#rules-for-naming-message-tags).

 Values can take any form, but MUST be encoded using UTF-8.
+The empty string is a valid value.

 The expected handling of individual metadata keys SHOULD be [defined and listed in the IRCv3 extension registry](../registry.html).